histoire-dev/histoire/docs/guide/vue2/docs.md

 ## Markdown

+### Custom block

-Histoire lets you write markdown documentation for your stories.
-You just have to use the `docs` tag in your story file.
+Histoire lets you write markdown documentation for your stories using Vue custom blocks.
+Add a `docs` tag in your story file:

 ```vue{5-9}
 <template>